 Good house manners can mean different things in different households.
-In one home, it’s acceptable for a dog to lay on the couch, but in another home it’s 100% forbidden.
+In one home, it’s acceptable for a dog to lay on the couch, in another home, it’s 100% forbidden.

 If you don’t want your dog on the couch and you live with other people, then you’ll need to ensure that everyone in the house is enforcing the “no couch” rule.
 If not, then your dog will get confused.